 Sample Calculation using CTE

-A previous post on thermal expansion and brazing discusses the importance of understanding the thermal expansion behavior of dissimilar materials when brazing.
+A previous post on linear thermal expansion and brazing discusses the importance of understanding the thermal expansion behavior of dissimilar materials when brazing.
 If not, there may not be adequate clearance to ensure the capillary action of the filler material (wicking).
 This post will illustrate a sample calculation using CTE (Coefficient of Thermal Expansion) for determining the nominal dimensions when designing an appropriate braze gap.

 CTE Calculation Example with Stainless Steel and Titanium